Banner2.png

 Original Source: AG Opinion

-The Advocate General opined that under Article 16 GDPR a transgender data subject has the right to rectification of their inaccurately recorded gender in the asylum register.
-While the authority can ask the data subject to prove the inaccuracy, it cannot ask them to prove they have undergone gender reassignment surgery.
+The CJEU ruled that Article 16 GDPR requires the rectification of a transgender data subject's inaccurately recorded gender in a public registry.
+While the competent authority may ask for proof of the inaccuracy, requiring the data subject to prove they have undergone gender reassignment surgery violates their human rights.

 English Summary